 A student who is granted a parental leave of absence related to infant care, as well as those who must fulfill military duty obligations, can petition to extend the five-year time limit associated with completion of the degree.
 The length of this extension may not exceed two years.

 Students should contact their program and Graduate Studies prior to their return to request reactivation of their record.
 Retroactive leaves are not permitted.
 A student who fails to obtain a leave of absence, or who fails to register following an official leave, will be withdrawn from graduate study and must petition the School of Graduate Studies for reinstatement in order to resume work as a student in good standing at the University.

-Full-time status requires registration for a minimum of 9 semester hours per semester (or 1 semester hour of 651 or 701).
-Students' finances by federal loans must remain registered for at least 6 semester hours (defined as half-time) each semester to maintain continued eligibility for that funding or to initiate such a loan.
+Full-time status requires registration for a minimum of 9 semester hours per semester (or 1 semester hour of 651, 695 Project Course in Engineering, 701, or similar courses).
+Students financed by federal loans must remain registered for at least 6 semester hours (defined as half-time) each semester to maintain continued eligibility for that funding or to initiate such a loan.

 The maximum course load is 17 semester hours.
 Students wishing to take an overload must receive approval from their graduate program.
 The program should then send the overload request to Graduate Studies for final approval and processing.